MystiTechDIY/arduino-dark-theme/README.md

-# Arduino Dark Theme for VS Code
+# Arduino-Inspired Dark Theme for Visual Studio Code

-## To make the code appear exactly like it does on Arduino, add the following commands to your settings.json file:

-  `"C_Cpp.enhancedColorization": "disabled"`

-  `"editor.bracketPairColorization.enabled": false`

-## How to do it?
+### A theme for Arduino Dark enthusiasts who can't let go of its classic colors.

+### To replicate the Arduino IDE Dark Theme exactly, modify your settings.json file with the following settings:

+  `"C_Cpp.enhancedColorization": "disabled"` – Disables enhanced syntax highlighting, keeping the default theme colors.

+  `"editor.bracketPairColorization.enabled": false` – Disables bracket pair colorization, ensuring that all brackets remain a single default color.

+## To modify the settings:
-1. Press the shortcut Ctrl + Shift + P
+1. Open the command palette by pressing Ctrl + Shift + P.
-2. Search for: Open User Settings (JSON)
+2. Search for: Open User Settings (JSON).
-3. Press enter and edit the file
+3. Press Enter to open the settings file.
+4. Edit the file and save your changes.
+5. After saving, the new settings should be automatically loaded.

 ### The full file (settings.json) should look something like this:
 ```json